poshraj24/COVID-19-Detection/README.md

-# Detecting COVID-19 in Lungs using CNN
+# Detecting COVID-19 in Lungs using CNN (PyTorch Implementation)

 Initially, the model resulted in only **46% accuracy**.
 Therefore, I decided  to experiment with different strategies for increasing accuracy: